RxSwiftCommunity/RxNimble/README.md

 Nimble extensions that make unit testing with RxSwift easier :tada:

+If you came here because you want to help out, please check out [contribution guide](CONTRIBUTING.md)

 ## Why

 RxSwift includes a really nifty little library called [RxBlocking](http://cocoapods.org/pods/RxBlocking) which provides convenience functions for peeking in on `Observable` instances.
 Check is a *blocking call*, hence the name.